On This Day: The Italian Job

 The censors can envisage the Italian police catches up with the gold-laden bus, whereas the audience, most of whom would have been rooting for the gang, can hope that they get out of their precariously-balanced predicament.

 Filled with football fans and shot through with the rousing song by Quincy Jones, “Getta Bloomin’ Move On!
 (The Self Preservation Society)”, the film is bursting with a confident British swagger, like a football-mad nation that owned the 1960s and had won the previous World Cup.

-If you wanted to watch the film on today’s anniversary, Sky viewers can download it on demand or watch it today on Sky Classics at 12.15 this afternoon and 9pm this evening.
+If you wanted to watch the film on today’s anniversary, Sky Cinema & Now TV subscribers can download it on demand.

 “Get your skates on mate!”